tankudo/tankudo/README.md

 - I love coding and everything about computers
 	- My first computer was Sinclair ZX Spectrum.
 One of the games I liked was [Nifty Leafly](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi0t777qcH6AhX5wAIHHRoxC70QwqsBegQIChAB&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DFQ9niRBBSZw&usg=AOvVaw3mpsu39AyNiPd6OZK_jKum).
 I could not play this game for years until I wrote it in Java!
 Check pinned repos!

 - I fall in love with data while working in a biological laboratory.
 That is how I switch from wet lab to programming.
-From Bio Scince to Data Scince.
+From Bio Science to Data Science.
 From organized academic education to self-learner.

 - While I am not writing the code I take care of myself
 	- Running in the forest